I don’t know about you, but I spend soooo much time in the laundry room. As my family size has increased, so has the amount of laundry.

-Make sure to clean your lint trap after every load of laundry you dry, and do a more thorough cleaning of your dryer monthly as well.
+Make sure to clean your dryer vent after every load of laundry, and do a more thorough cleaning of your dryer monthly as well.

 Take the filter out and vacuum inside the filter area.
 You would be surprised how much lint gets stuck in there and doesn’t come out with your trap cleaning.